Chris-ade/weask/README.md

 # Run the server
 $ python manage.py runserver
 ```
 > **Note**
 > If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `python` from the command prompt.

+## Usage

+Navigate to localhost:8000/ on your browser to see the app in action.